Lampjaw/discordgobot/README.md

 `RegisterCommandDefinition(cmdDef *CommandDefinition) void` - Registers a command definition

+`RemoveCommand(commandID string)` - Unregisters a command.
+Does not effect plugins.

+`UpdateCommandDefinition(cmdDef *CommandDefinition)` - Updates a command definition or registers if it doesn't exist.
+Does not effect plugins.

 `GetCommandPrefix(message Message) string` - Returns the prefix as configured in the GobotConf or the default if none is available

 `Open() void` - Loads plugin data and starts listening for discord messages